 - Light weight and easy to carry.
 DIY your camper backpack.

 - Nice looking by laminated PCB board with top PET sheet.

 - 100% power output (The test conditions: 1Kw/m², 25℃, AM1.5).

-The battery I have has appoximately 100 amp hours of capacity.
+The battery I have has approximately 100 amp hours of capacity.
 On our recent fishing expeditions, I noted we rarely used 20% of the charge with regular use of the trolling motor.
-So to estimate time needed to charge from 80 to 100%.
+So I had to estimate the time needed to charge from 80 to 100%.

 10W Solar Panel => Power / Voltage = Amps => 10W / 12V = 0.83A